TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 * **RedDragon Marvelous Machines**

 # Dependencies
-Marvelous Machines is currently running on Minecraft **1.16**.
+Marvelous Machines is available for Minecraft **1.16**.
 Please make sure to use the correct mod for your Minecraft version.

 There are **no additional mod dependencies** you need to install.
 Tech Reborn is already bundled in every release.